mrcjkb/forte_http_comm/README.md

   Thus, it is assumed that a number is returned for the GET request and a number is sent for the PUT request.
   To adjust the parsing of requests and responses, change the CHttpParser class accordingly.
 * In the long run, a factory for the CHttpParser may be implemented.
-* The following IEC 61499 data types are currently NOT supported for PUT requests: DATE, TIME_OF_DAY, arrays, structs
+* The following IEC 61499 data types are currently NOT supported for PUT requests: DATE, DATE_AND_TIME, TIME_OF_DAY, arrays, structs
 * By default, a GET request is sent as: <br />
   GET /path HTTP/1.1 <br />
   Host: ip:port" <br />